ServiceNow/DoomArena/doomarena/promptceptor/README.md

 The calls can then be modified and replayed for quick prototyping of prompt injection attacks and prompt-based defenses, with the option of changing the model and sampling parameters.

+## Supported clients

+- OpenAI Chat Completions API: non-streaming and streaming.
+- OpenAI Responses API: non-streaming and streaming  # Function calls may not be supported yet
+- LiteLLM: non-streaming and streaming

 ## Quick start